 The Lakeside project is located 20km west of Cue, within the Yilgarn region of WA and comprises a surficial-style uranium mineralised system hosted in calcrete and calcareous sediments within a palaeochannel and saline drainage system at shallow depths (typically less than 7m below surface).
-The project comprises exploration licence E21/120 and a Retention Licence application (R21/1) that covers resource areas.
+The project comprises a Retention Licence (R21/1) that covers resource areas.
 An initial resource estimate of 270 tonnes U3O8 at an average grade of 400 ppm U3O8 at a cut-off grade of 200ppm U3O8 was previously reported for the Lakeside deposit under the JORC (1996) code.

 Aircore and auger drilling campaigns completed by EME in the period 2007 to 2014 identified uranium mineralisation of sufficient continuity and tenor to allow an update of the earlier resource estimate.
 In June 2014, a new resource estimate, representing an increase of 256% over the previous estimate, was completed (see table below).